River Ouse, Sussex: Ecology and wildlife

 The river provides habitat for most of the species of coarse fish that can be found in Britain.
 It is known for the unusually large sea trout that migrate up the river each year to spawn.
 There are also populations of pike and more recently carp, both of which can exceed 30 lb in weight.
 Other species include barbel, roach, dace, rudd, perch, chub, bream and tench.
-The Sheffield and Batts Bridge tributaries have small populations of pumpkinseed, which have escaped from on-line fish ponds, and since 2009 a few catfish have appeared in the river at and upstream of Lewes.
+The Sheffield and Batts Bridge tributaries have small populations of pumpkinseed, which have escaped from on-line fish ponds, and since 2009 a few Wels catfish have appeared in the river at and upstream of Lewes.
 Rarer breeds which inhabit the river include grayling, stone loach, river lampreys, and bullhead, which are a species under threat on an international scale.
 The tidal stretches contain fish that can tolerate the lower levels of salt found in brackish water, including flounder, grey mullet, bass, twait shad, and sea lampreys.

 Lewes Brooks is a Site of Special Scientific Interest on the levels to the west of the river below Lewes.
 It covers an area of 822.8 acre, and is noted for its wide diversity of water beetles, rare snails, flies and moths.
 The habitat is enhanced by a gradation in the water, which varies from fresh in the west to brackish in the east.
 Several studies into the presence and effects of organic and inorganic pollutants in the Sussex Ouse have been carried out, including one on the effects of estrogens entering the river from Sewage Treatment Works outfalls on the reproductive physiology of fish.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Apart from the initial section from its source to Ardingly, the channel is designated as heavily modified, because of the canalisation works.
 The water quality of the River Ouse system was as follows in 2019.

 Reasons for the quality being less than good include discharges from sewage treatment works, physical modification to the channel, which prevents the free movement of fish, and runoff from agricultural land.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.